FKistic/Come-To-Succes-Prayer-reminder/README.md

 This program is made by Faraaz Kurawle
 This program is made to notify you about salah timings

-UPDATES:-
+Note make this program run at startup please create a shortcut of mode_selector.pyw and paste it in you start up folder

+use window key+r and type shell:startup and press enter UPDATES:-

 1.Bug fix (Not running the tkinter window at salah time)